Canserbero

-Tirone José González Orama (11 March 1988 – 19 January 2015), known artistically as Canserbero, was a Venezuelan rapper, poet, composer, philosopher, and activist.
+Tirone José González Orama (11 March 1988 – 19 January 2015), known professionally as Canserbero, was a Venezuelan rapper, poet, composer, philosopher, and activist.
 Born in Caracas, Venezuela, he is considered to be one of the most significant and influential figures in the history of Latin and independent rap in Latin America.
-Canserbero was known for his grim lyrics that addressed social issues, life, death, consciousness personal struggles, and the realities of life in Venezuela.
+Canserbero was known for his grim lyrics and unique voice that addressed social injustice, life, death, consciousness, personal struggles, and the realities of life in Venezuela.
 His music resonated with the country's struggles, and he became a voice for the marginalized.

 Starting in the early 2000s, Tirone released music through the internet and quickly became a prominent figure in the Venezuelan rap scene and Latin American hip-hop as a whole, often collaborating with fellow Venezuelan rappers, most notably Lil Supa.
-He was known for his sharp lyrical content, unique voice, and his ability to address complex subject matters with a raw and honest approach.
+He was known for his sharp lyrical content, and his ability to address complex subject matters with a raw and honest approach.
 His music often reflected his personal struggles, views in life, and social criticisms.

 Tirone released two studio albums as a solo act, Vida (2010) and Muerte (2012), both considered to be part of a double album.
 The albums would spawn several of his most popular songs such as "Pensando en ti", "Es épico", "C'est la mort", "Maquiavélico", among others.
 He would also feature in several songs by artists from Latin America and Spain such as Mala Rodríguez, with whom he recorded a song entitled "Ella" (2013).

 On 20 January 2015, Tirone was found dead in front of a building in Maracay, Venezuela, reported to be a murder-suicide after murdering his friend and fellow musician, Carlos Molnar.
 However, in December 2023, after years of speculation over the controversial details of the deaths, a second investigation resulted in Tirone's former manager Natalia Améstica confessing that Tirone had been murdered in a double-homicide and her crimes had been covered up with the help of her brother and bribed authorities.